jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

 To make this story work for my intended audience, I conducted a series of user interviews with people matching the general profile of my intended audience.
 Because my story was relatively complex, I focused a lot of attention on trying to identify the one or two points of focus that most completely contained the larger story I wanted to tell.
 Once I settled on which specific content I wanted to emphasize, I went to work on the visualizations, testing several iterations of each ones against a new round of test users.

+## Design Decisions
-In the majority of these cases, the most important goal that emerged from my users' feedback was *simplification* - each graph should tell just one story, and tell it as clearly and compellingly as possible.
+In the majority of cases, the most important goal that emerged from my users' feedback was *simplification* - each graph should tell just one story, and tell it as clearly and compellingly as possible.
 To accomplish this, I focused on removing extraneous elements, using consistent color schemes between related graphs (example below), and pithy titles that stated explicitly what each graph was primarily intended to communicate.

 Below is an example of how I used consistent color schemes to tie together related graphs.
 While the blue/gray color scheme is nice, it doesn't draw the desired connection with the consumer surplus I've been tracking through the rest of my narrative.